At Skaggs trial, 4 MLB players testify they received drugs

 AP Sports Writer

 Pitchers Matt Harvey, Mike Morin and Cam Bedrosian and first baseman C.J.
-Cron played for the Angels during the years federal prosecutors say Eric Kay obtained drugs for players.
-Kay faces drug distribution and conspiracy charges.
+Cron all took the stand and described bits and pieces of recreational drug use allegedly going on in and around the Angels three years ago, when they played for the team.
+They were with the Angels at some point from 2017-19, the years federal prosecutors say Eric Kay obtained drugs for players.
+Kay faces drug distribution and drug conspiracy charges.

+Prosecutors rested their case to finish the most dramatic day of the weeklong trial, which included testimony from Skaggs’ widow about the last time she saw her husband and the last text she received from him the night before he was found dead in a suburban Dallas hotel room.

+“I’m sorry, guys,” Carli Skaggs told the 10-woman, two-man jury at one point during several pauses to try to speak more clearly or compose herself.
+“This is just really hard for me.”

+Skaggs’ emotional appearance came after her husband’s former teammates spent the morning explaining their own drug use, how they got drugs from Kay, Skaggs and other sources while saying that the use of oxycodone and over-the-counter medications such as Tylenol was common in the big leagues.

+The defense, which is disputing the prosecution’s contention that Kay delivered drugs to Skaggs after the team traveled to Texas, opens its case Wednesday in downtown Fort Worth.
+The federal court is about 15 miles from the home of the Texas Rangers where the Angels were supposed to play the day Skaggs’ body was found.

-After saying he was subpoenaed and would have used his Fifth Amendment right not to testify without immunity, Harvey acknowledged being a cocaine user before and during his season with the Angels in 2019.
+After saying he was subpoenaed and testifying only because he has immunity from prosecution, Harvey acknowledged being a cocaine user before and during his season with the Angels in 2019.
 The former New York Mets star said he tried oxycodone provided by Skaggs during his season with the Angels and also provided drugs to Skaggs.

 Morin and Cron testified to longer periods of getting oxycodone from Kay, while Bedrosian said he received three or four pills once and gave the rest back after taking one and not liking the way it made him feel.

-Skaggs, 27, was found dead July 1, 2019, in a suburban Dallas hotel room after the team had traveled from Los Angeles and before the start of what was supposed to be a four-game series against the Texas Rangers.
+Skaggs, 27, was found dead July 1, 2019, the day after the team had traveled from Los Angeles and before the start of a series against the Rangers.
 A coroner’s report said Skaggs had choked to death on his vomit, and a toxic mix of alcohol, fentanyl and oxycodone were in his system.

 Kay served as the team’s public relations contact on many road trips, and the trip to Texas was his first since returning from rehab.
 Kay was placed on leave shortly after Skaggs’ death and never returned to the team.

-Federal prosecutors are trying to establish that Kay was the only one who could have provided the drugs that led to Skaggs’ death, and that the drugs were delivered after the team arrived in Texas.
-The defense counters that Skaggs had multiple suppliers, and that the last drugs Kay gave him were before the team left.
+Prosecutors are trying to establish that Kay was the only one who could have provided the drugs that led to Skaggs’ death, and that the drugs were delivered after the team arrived in Texas.
+The defense counters that Skaggs had multiple suppliers, and that the last time Kay gave him drugs was before the team left.

 Harvey said Skaggs had another source but didn’t get many drugs from that source.
 Harvey said he had his own drug supplier on the East Coast, and said he got oxycodone for Skaggs from that supplier.